iojw/TerasologyTests/Setup-Guide.md

 Make yourself familiar with Git's concept of repositories, branches, and commits.
 You can find some resources on how to use Git at the bottom of this page.

 Assume you have pushed some changes to your fork into a branch `myFeature`.
 In order to let us know about your work and give us the possibility to incorporate your changes you should send us a *pull request*.
 You can do this by selecting the `myFeature` branch on you GitHub repo and click the button which says "Open pull request".
+More information on how to contribute can be found in [CONTRIBUTING.md](https://github.com/MovingBlocks/TerasologyLauncher/blob/develop/CONTRIBUTING.md).

 If you have further questions see the [[Community]] page and get in contact with us.